Homeโ€บArticlesโ€บGuideโ€บEM Field & Charge Density Converters

 Electric field strength (volts per meter) measures the force per unit charge at a point in space due to a nearby electric field, distinct from voltage itself, which measures potential difference between two points.
 The [Electric Field Strength Converter](/electric-field-strength-converter/) is relevant in high-voltage engineering, capacitor design, and safety standards that specify maximum allowable field strength near power lines and electrical equipment.

-CGS (centimeter-gram-second) units for electromagnetic quantities predate the SI system and remain embedded in a substantial body of older physics literature, geophysics data (which still commonly reports magnetic field data in Gauss), and some legacy industry documentation, so converting between CGS and SI accurately is still a regularly needed skill rather than a purely historical curiosity.
+CGS (centimeter-gram-second) units for electromagnetic quantities predate the SI system and stay embedded in a substantial body of older physics literature, geophysics data (which still commonly reports magnetic field data in Gauss), and some legacy industry documentation.
+Converting between CGS and SI accurately is still a regularly needed skill, not just a historical curiosity.

-For most design and estimation work, standard conversion precision (4-6 significant figures) is more than sufficient, since the underlying physical measurements themselves typically carry more uncertainty than the conversion factor does.
-Higher-precision applications, such as calibrating measurement instruments against reference standards, would use exact defined conversion factors rather than rounded approximations, which is why it's worth checking a converter's precision documentation before relying on it for calibration-grade work.
+For most design and estimation work, standard conversion precision (4 to 6 significant figures) is more than enough, since the underlying physical measurements themselves usually carry more uncertainty than the conversion factor does.
+Higher-precision applications, like calibrating measurement instruments against reference standards, need exact defined conversion factors rather than rounded approximations, so it's worth checking a converter's precision documentation before relying on it for calibration-grade work.

 Related Articles